jnlongnecker/dungeoneers/Manual/Combat.md

 ## Actions

 There are many things that use up `action points`, and the specific cases are covered by the specific abilities that give the `action`.
 Some `actions` may take up multiple `action points`, many only use 1.
-However, there are some basic `actions` that are able to be taken by any `creature` unless otherwise specified.
+Many `actions` are given to `creatures` through various `abilities`.
+However, there are some basic `actions` that are able to be taken by any `creature` unless otherwise specified which we will cover here.

 Every `action` has one or more `tags` that is used to categorize that `action`.
 For simplicity, `tags` are used to refer to groups of `actions` instead of having to list off each and every `action` that the rule affects.